mg-04/mg-04.github.io/_articles/vlsi/adder.md

 # Design
 ![this](https://www.eecs.umich.edu/courses/eecs427/w07/lecture8.pdf)

+# Sample Carry Circuit Walkthrough

+I would recommend **deleting** all transistors you are not planning to use, to avoid obstructing the real DRC errors

+# Our Adder

+Below is our adder from a few months ago.
+It is less optimal, but fine.

 # Misc
 We didn't follow the design rules before, and it sucked that we have to re-layout